The last couple of weeks have been a little… weird. I’m not sure how else to explain it. I mean, everything’s just fine, but…

 She turns to me.
 “I’ll take another Bloody Mary.”

-Spencer scrunches up her nose and I can’t help but grin at her.
+Spencer scrunches up her nose.
 “I needed something to take the edge off.”

 She nods, her body language turning inward.
 “Is it bad?”